Cartoon Network (Middle East and Africa): History

+HOT removed Cartoon Network on 26 November 2005 after accusations from Turner that the company's offerings were "cheap and recycled", and that Cartoon Network didn't invest in the Israeli market to remain competitive.
+The removal of the Tom and Jerry theatricals in June that year, one of the most popular shows on the channel in Israel at the time, led to a downfall in viewers.
+The channel was later removed from Yes on 28 December 2009, being replaced by JimJam, and as consequence the channel (but not the brand) was withdrawn from the Israeli market.

+In 2011, Cartoon Network EMEA was renamed to Cartoon Network Pan Feed.

-Cartoon Network EMEA switched to widescreen on 6 October 2014, and also rebranded with the CHECK It 3.0 graphics package on that same day.
+Cartoon Network switched to widescreen on 6 October 2014, and also rebranded with the CHECK It 3.0 graphics package on that same day.

-In December 2015, Turner Broadcasting System Arabia entered an exclusive deal with beIN Media Group to supply the Arab world with all of the former's pay TV channels via the latter's beIN Channels Network subscription service (including Cartoon Network, Boomerang and Turner Classic Movies) starting on 1 January 2016.
-This consequently removed Cartoon Network and other Turner-owned channels from OSN's broadcast services from 16 January 2016 onwards, though subscribers to Etisalat and Du's respective pay TV services in the UAE were unaffected.

-On 1 July 2016, Cartoon Network MENA was launched to replace the African feed in the Arab world, broadcasting in 1080i HD with an Arabic audio track.
-The service features a different schedule, program line-up, and censorship rules (sometimes editing scenes which are untouched on the Arabic feed).
-It is also offered with Greek subtitles in Cyprus, effectively ending Cartoon Network EMEA's status as a pan-feed.
+On 1 July 2016, a dedicated feed for the MENA region launched, which replaced the African channel in the Arab world, broadcasting in 1080i HD with a soundtrack in Arabic.
+The channel has a different schedule, program composition and censorship rules (sometimes scenes that are not affected in the Arabic feed are edited).
+It is also offered with Greek subtitles in Cyprus.

 Cartoon Network MENA's English-language website can be found at CartoonNetworkME.com, Another site, CartoonNetworkMENA.com, launched around the same time and serves as a hub where users can choose between the English- or Arabic-language versions.

-In June 2017, the Kenya Film Classification Board (KCFB), headed by CEO Ezekiel Mutua, ordered a ban on six cartoons airing on Cartoon Network Africa, Nickelodeon Africa and Nicktoons Africa for allegedly promoting LGBT themes to minors.
-The shows affected were the Cartoon Network shows Adventure Time, Clarence and Steven Universe, in addition to the Nickelodeon/Nicktoons shows Hey Arnold!, The Legend of Korra and The Loud House.
-The ban appears to have been largely unenforced, however.

-On 18 December 2018, Cartoon Network Africa switched to high definition.